LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 rm -f $RECORD_FILE $CONFIG_FILE
 ```

-Now, anytime a release is created, a new set oof records will be published to the Laconic Registry, and eventually picked up by the `deployer`, which will target the k8s cluster that we setup.
+Now, anytime a release is created, a new set of records will be published to the Laconic Registry, and eventually picked up by the `deployer`, which will target the k8s cluster that we setup.

 ## Notes and debugging